Kawhi Leonard’s knee injury may be more severe than the Clippers believed, according to Shams Charania.

 They did not specify the exact location of what needs surgery, but clearly, the Clippers forward needs something repaired in his right knee.

-Kawhi has one year left on his current contract, but word around the league is that Leonard will opt out and signed a new max deal.
+Kawhi has one year left on his current contract, but word around the league is that Leonard will opt out and sign a new max deal.

-According to HoopsHype’s Michael Scotto, five NBA executives believe that Leonard will stay in Los Angeles.
+According to HoopsHype’s Michael Scotto, five NBA executives believe Leonard will stay in Los Angeles.